Make the most of FOGO

 When organic material is left to breakdown in landfill, it produces great volumes of greenhouse gas.
 By sorting organic wastes out of our general waste, we can turn these products into rich compost to improve the structure of soils, increase water retention and soil carbon.

-The food and garden organic waste collected from Prospect Vale, Travellers Rest and Hadspen, will reduce the size of our landfill by up to 1,000 tonnes every year.
+The food and garden organic waste collected from Blackstone Heights, Prospect Vale, Travellers Rest and Hadspen reduces the amount of waste going to landfill by up to 1,200 tonnes every year.

-Your FOGO will be taken to a regional composting facility at Mowbray.
+The FOGO collected is taken to the regional composting facility at Mowbray.
 There, it is checked for contamination before undergoing a combination of static and air-forced composting processes.
 This ensures the material reaches a high temperature so weeds, seeds and pathogens are killed and the resulting composted product is safe to use on parks and gardens.

 Using your kitchen caddy - no bags please